jkoelker/claude-desktop-native/README.md

 Similar community-maintained packages for other distributions:

 ### NixOS
-- [k3d3/claude-desktop-linux-flake](https://github.com/k3d3/claude-desktop-linux-flake) - Original implementation that inspired this project
+- [k3d3/claude-desktop-linux-flake](https://github.com/k3d3/claude-desktop-linux-flake) - **Original implementation that made this possible**

 ### Debian
 - [aaddrick/claude-desktop-debian](https://github.com/aaddrick/claude-desktop-debian) - Looking for a new maintainer!